e2nIEE/pandapipes/doc/source/multi_energy_nets/multinet.rst

 Multinet
 ********

-A MultiNet serves a 'container' for different pandapipes & pandapower nets and coupling controllers.
+A MultiNet serves as 'container' for different pandapipes & pandapower nets and coupling controllers.
 More precisely, it is an dictionary with attribute properties (ADict).

 Usually, a multinet is a multi energy net with one net per energy carrier.